HarshNarayanJha/arcane-quest/README.md

 Game made in Godot by me for the GitHub GameOff 2024.

-> Play this game to save the world from the wishes of the evil.
+> Embark on an epic quest to save the world from the clutches of evil!
+Dark forces are hunting down four ancient orbs, and whoever controls them will have the power to dominate the world.
+As the chosen hero, your mission is to track down these mysterious orbs before they fall into the wrong hands.
-> Some evil forces are trying to get hold of 4 mysterious orbs
+> Venture through treacherous lands, facing fierce monsters and collecting powerful weapons to aid you on your journey.
+With every step, you'll uncover secrets, battle evil creatures, and grow stronger.
+But beware—dark forces lurk around every corner, determined to stop you.
-> that will let them control the world.
+> Your ultimate goal is to collect the orbs, seal the evil forces away, and make a wish that will restore peace to the world.
+The fate of humanity lies in your hands—are you brave enough to take on this thrilling adventure and defeat the evil that threatens all?

-> You must save the world by collecting the orbs and making a wish.
+> For those daring enough to take on the challenge, seek out the 99 hidden coins scattered throughout the game.
+Finding them won’t be easy, but the rewards are worth the effort.
+The world’s future is waiting for you to save it!

 ![cover](Screenshots/cover.png)